Criminal cases against 10 politicians and public officials

 Edward Walsh, then a lieutenant in the county sheriff’s office, golfed, gambled and politicked on the county’s dime, federal prosecutors said, while at the helm of Suffolk County’s Conservative Party.
 Walsh pleaded not guilty in March 2015 but was convicted in March 2016 for illegally collecting more than $200,000 in pay and overtime pay he didn’t earn.
 His conviction sparked a battle over leadership within the party he once led.
 In June 2017, Walsh was sentenced to 2 years in prison and was ordered to make $245,811.21 in restitution and forfeit an additional $245,811.21.

-Convicted of: Attempt to evade or defeat tax (federal)
+Federal charges: Attempt to evade or defeat tax

 State charges: Money laundering; defrauding the government; official misconduct; bribe receiving; receiving reward for official misconduct; theft of services.

 Frederick Ippolito, an Oyster Bay town official, pleaded guilty in January 2016 to a federal tax evasion charge in connection with $2 million in outside consulting fees he received while working as the town’s planning and development commissioner.
 He resigned two days after his plea.
 He was sentenced in September 2016 to 27 months in prison and ordered to pay $550,000 in restitution.
-Ippolito died in prison in June 2017 while appealing his sentence.
-Less than a month later, Ippolito was charged by Nassau County prosecutors; a judge ended that case in September 2017.
+Ippolito died in prison in June 2017.
+On Dec.
+12, 2017, a federal appellate court vacated the conviction because he died while appealing his conviction.
+In June 2017, Ippolito was charged by Nassau County prosecutors; a judge ended that case in September 2017.

 Convicted of: Felony tax fraud (state), tax evasion (federal)